 Hamid Sadat, Assistant Professor; Ph.D., University of Iowa.
 Computational fluid dynamics; multiphase flow; fluid-structure interaction.

-Sheldon Shi, Associate Professor; Ph.D., Michigan Technological University.
+Sheldon Shi, Professor; Ph.D., Michigan Technological University.
 Renewable bioproducts manufacturing, such as lamination, mat-forming, extrusion and injection molding; pyrolysis; liquefaction; biomass to carbon conversion; recycling; bioresins/green adhesives; nanocomposites; natural fiber composites; engineered wood products.

 Haifeng Zhang, Associate Professor; Ph.D., University of Nebraska.
 Piezoelectric material properties measurement; modeling and experiment of piezoelectric devices; experimental ultrasonic detection method.